UDA-IIT-Mandi/UDA-Gradient-Reversal-Layer/README.md

 # Unsupervised Domain Adaptation Learning

 This repository contains implementations of unsupervised domain adaptation techniques using Gradient Reversal Layer (GRL) and PaSST feature extractors across various datasets.
-The code was collected and modified from various GitHub sources as a learning exercise and precursor to our main research project.
+The code was modified from various GitHub sources as a learning exercise and precursor to our main research project.

 ## Project Overview